This resource page is dedicated to helping you and your community understand how LBI Foundation define trauma-responsive practice.

 Speak to Your Local IMPACT Coach

 Your local IMPACT Coach can provide you access to a practical factsheet on how the IMPACT Program makes trauma-responsive practical in action.
+For IMPACT Coaches, to access this fact sheet click here and then log-in.

 We offer partner communities specialist workshops on trauma, its impact and how to implement trauma-responsive practices across education, child protection, foster care and a variety of community service settings.